Marianne von Werefkin: Stateless person after the Bolshevik Revolution

 In 1921 Jawlensky separated from Werefkin and moved to Wiesbaden, where in 1922 he married Werefkin's housekeeper Helene Nesnakomoff, the mother of his son Andreas.
-During this difficult time, Werefkin became friends with the Zurich painter Willy Fries and his wife Katharina, née Righini (1894–1973).
-In 12 letters to Zurich between 1921 and 1925, Werefkin described her desperate situation, which, however, could not break her courage and her ability to work.
+During this difficult time, Werefkin became friends with the Zürich painter Willy Fries and his wife Katharina, née Righini (1894–1973).
+In 12 letters to Zürich between 1921 and 1925, Werefkin described her desperate situation, which, however, could not break her courage and her ability to work.

 In 1924 Werefkin was a co-founder of the artist group Der Große Bär (The Great Bear, after the constellation Ursa Major) in Ascona together with Walter Helbig, Ernst Frick, Albert Kohler and others.
 This group of artists had a large exhibition in 1925 in the Kunsthalle Bern, followed by further joint exhibitions, including in 1928 in the Berlin Galerie Nierendorf together with Christian Rohlfs, Karl Schmidt-Rottluff and Robert Genin.

 Frequently, Werefkin earned her living by painting posters and picture postcards or she wrote articles, for example in 1925 for the Neue Zürcher Zeitung, in which her impressions of a trip to Italy with Ernst Alfred Aye were subsequently printed.

-In 1928, Werefkin wrote and painted her Ascona Impressions, which she dedicated to the Zurich art critic Hans Trog (1864–1928).
+In 1928, Werefkin wrote and painted her Ascona Impressions, which she dedicated to the Zürich art critic Hans Trog (1864–1928).
 In the same year, she met Diego Hagmann (1894-1986) and his wife Carmen (1905-2001), who saved her from greater economic hardship.
 In the last two years before the First World War in Munich, stylistic changes in Werefkin's pictures, which lead to her late work, had already become noticeable, but she continued to develop them in Switzerland.
 Her paintings no longer triggered the sudden 'shocks' in the viewer in the same way as they used to.
 Her works generally became more narrative, internalized and even more enigmatic than before.
 Writers in particular were attracted to them, encouraged to interpret and create their own, such as the poet Yvan Goll or the poet Bruno Goetz.

 The typical Russian features in Werefkin's painting, especially in the colouring, which the poet Else Lasker-Schüler had already noticed in Munich, should appear particularly clear in her late work in Ascona.
 Even if she transferred these to Ticino motifs, Werefkin's pictures were initially foreign to most Swiss and were often misunderstood.

 When Werefkin died in Ascona on 6 February 1938, she was buried in the local cemetery according to the Russian Orthodox rite, with the sympathy of almost the entire population.

 A large part of her artistic and literary legacy is kept in the Fondazione Marianne Werefkin in Ascona in Ascona.
 Thanks to donations, their holdings have now grown to almost 100 paintings.
 The foundation also owns 170 sketchbooks and hundreds of drawings.
 A part of it is presented in the permanent collection of the Museo communale d'arte moderna in Ascona.